vectordotdev/vector/website/docs/reference/sinks/splunk_hec.md

 ### index

-The name of the index which send the events to.
+The name of the index where send the events to.
 If not specified, the default index is used.